 With Power Comes Responsibility

 There is a lot of responsibility that comes with being a controller.
 You must be able to take control, being incredibly transparent and logical with all of your actions.

-The analytical mind that it takes to be accountant is definitely one a controller should also have, but they also need to move beyond the basic number-crunching mindset.
+The analytical mind that it takes to be an accountant is definitely one a controller should also have, but they also need to move beyond the basic number-crunching mindset.

-The controller takes all the amazing work that the accounting department does and relays that information to all interested parties, so they have to take the finance world to all the other people, but they are all held accountable for the finance department.
+The controller takes all the amazing work that the accounting department does and relays that information to all interested parties, so they have to take the financial world to all the other people, but they are all held accountable for the finance department.

 What Brings You to Finance?

 Your career goals are the first step to deciding on a career path in finance.
 Are you excited by accounting and finance?
 Do you have an analytical mind that thrives on data?
 Then you may be perfect for an accounting career!

 But do you want to actually hop on the career path to becoming a controller?

 A controller is someone who not only runs the financial “trenches,” but they also move out of the trenches and make finance a functional department.
 Are you the sort of person who can balance people and data?